OGcanviz/tutorial-introduction-to-NGINX/README.md

       }
     }

-This configuration will allow our NGINX implementation ```http://localhost``` be matched with an index file in ```/data/www```.
-The first match found is being served as index file as response to the request of ```http://localhost```.
+This configuration allows our NGINX implementation ```http://localhost``` to be matched with an index file in ```/data/www```.
+The first match found is being served as an index file as response to the request of ```http://localhost```.

 ### 5. Create a simple proxy with NGINX

 A proxy server is a server that breaks the connection between sender and receiver.
-The proxy server will evaluate the incoming request and if allowed relays it to the outgoing side with the receiver.
+The proxy server will evaluate the incoming request, and if allowed, relays it to the outgoing side with the receiver.

 ![](./images/Proxy.png)